AI Chatbots for Websites – Oops! 7 Mistakes to Avoid

 #5) Not using the best AI chatbot analytics

-A lot of companies ignore chatbot analytics but spend thousands on their other digital marketing analytics and CMS tools that can also support chatbots.
+A lot of companies ignore chatbot analytics but spend thousands on their other digital marketing analytics and CMS tools (like Hubspot) that can also support chatbots.
 They are completely in the dark when it comes to what works and what doesn’t, simply because they don’t take the time to analyze the technology’s successes and failures.

 Don’t make that mistake and lose visibility.

 Your chatbot should be part of your marketing automation strategy.
 Use your chatbot software to run user tests and listen to user inputs from day one.
 You’ll be able to analyze how website visitors interact with the bot, where they tend to get stuck, which lines are well-received, which ones fall flat, and where your bot is wasting customers’ time on your website.
 Think of it as a database full of endless insights!

 Trust us, you will not get everything right from the get-go.
 But analytics data and machine learning can help you optimize your bot over time to make it more engaging, helpful, and fun.

 Remember that your chatbot is not a one-off task, but a continuous project that needs constant attention to make it the best it can possibly be.

 #6) Not killing your chatbot when it’s not the answer for web chat

 However, even though everyone wants to build and design chatbots, they may not be the answer you are looking for.

 Hopefully your chatbot fits perfectly into your customer service portfolio and provides people with an added platform for help.
 But if it doesn’t, you must know when to pull the plug.

 If your chatbot is idle most of the time, doesn’t help with conversions, keeps providing the wrong answers, or becomes the frequent subject of Facebook posts and tweets because it provides inappropriate responses that offend your customers, maybe a chatbot isn’t right for you.
 It’s your call, but keep in mind that there are multiple channels for customer service out there.